Loyal, Oklahoma

-Loyal is a town in Kingfisher County, Oklahoma, United States.
+Loyal is a small rural village in Kingfisher County, Oklahoma, United States.
 The population was 79 at the 2010 census.
+There is a granary and co-op at Loyal, a post office and an elementary school, and a service station.

 History

 A large share of the early settlers being natives of Germany, the original name of the settlement was "Kiel", after the city in northern Germany.
 In 1917 following American entry into World War I, the name was changed to "Loyal" due to rampant anti-German sentiment.
+Some direct descendants of Johann Sebastian Bach lived in Loyal, through his eldest son Wilhelm Friedemann Bach and his illegitimate grandchild.
+The street Friedemann Avenue is named after this family.